sevikkk/VP2motion/README.txt

+Code used on my Proxxon MF70 + MakerBot MK7 CNC-mill based repstrap.

 Main areas of interest:

-rtl/vp2 - verilog sources for FPGA part of controller.
+rtl/vp2 - verilog RTL sources for FPGA part of controller.
 It has embedded
           6502 cpu for control tasks and hardware DDA and acceleration blocks.
 SD-card interface and end-stops present too.